lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

   run:
-  ./configure --with-CORBA=/path/to/mico (if you want omc to use mico corba) ./configure --without-CORBA            (is you want omc to use sockets) in the modelica directory
+  ./configure --with-CORBA=/path/to/mico (if you want omc to use mico corba) ./configure --without-CORBA            (is you want omc to use sockets) in the trunk directory
   Make sure that all makefiles are created.
 Check carefully for error messages.

   make omc
   make mosh

+  After the compilation the results are in the path/to/trunk/build.
-  To run the testsuite: export OPENMODELICAHOME=path/to/trunk cd testsuite testsuite> make
+  To run the testsuite: export OPENMODELICAHOME=path/to/trunk/build cd testsuite testsuite> make

 How to run
 ==========
-To be able to use mosh (osm) you must set the OPENMODELICAHOME environment variable to point to the root directory of osm e.g export OPENMODELICAHOME=path/to/trunk
+To be able to use OMShell you must set the OPENMODELICAHOME environment variable to point to the root directory of OpenModelica e.g export OPENMODELICAHOME=path/to/trunk/build

-For debugging purposes it can be useful to start mosh and omc in two different termnials.
+For debugging purposes it can be useful to start OMShell and omc in two different termnials.
 For this use:
-OpenModelica/Compiler/omc +d=interactive      (if you configured with --without-CORBA) or OpenModelica/Compiler/omc +d=interactiveCorba (if you comfigured with --with-CORBA=path/to/mico)
+trunk/build/bin/omc +d=interactive      (if you configured with --without-CORBA) or trunk/build/bin/omc +d=interactiveCorba (if you comfigured with --with-CORBA=path/to/mico)

-OpenModelica/mosh/src/mosh -noserv
+trunk/build/bin/OMShell -noserv

 ( The -noserv argument will prevent mosh from starting its own omc in the background )